yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-05-23-istio-ambient-mesh.md

 - Flexibility: Allows optional deployment of L7 proxies (waypoints) for advanced functions.
 - Performance and Cost: Enhances performance and lowers infrastructure costs.

+## Performance Improvement
+Consider managing 200 Pods, each with a 40MB sidecar.
+Switching to Ambient Mesh with 3 Nodes and 12 Waypoints results in significant savings.

+##### Bofore:
+- 200 Pods * 40Mb = 8GB
+##### After:
+- 3 Nodes * 15Mb per Ztunnel = 45Mb
+- 12 Waypoint * 40Mb = 480Mb
+- Total: 535MB instead of 8GB

+This switch results in a 93.3% reduction in storage usage.

 ## How does Istio Ambient Mesh work?
 ![Ambient mesh overview](/images/post-20240523/waypoint-proxy.png)